simwrapper/simwrapper/src/plugins/aggregate-od/README.md

 **Shapefile:** The DBF data must contain a column with the ID of the zones/regions.
 This ID will be used to identify the O/D flows in the CSV file

 - if the `idColumn` is not specified in YAML then the default `id` will be used.
-- If no ID column can be found then the plot will attempt to use the first column in the DBF file, but that often will fail.
+- If no ID column can be found, then the plot will attempt to use the first column in the DBF file.

 **O/D CSV File format:**